GIGA-AnimalGenomics-BLV/Public/PIC/README.md

 paste -d '\t' geneInfos/genePositions.txt geneInfos/geneID.txt geneInfos/geneName.txt | sort > geneInfos/geneInfos.sorted.txt
 ```

-### Variable definition

-Several information are required to start working on raw data:
+#### 4. Define the following variables

 ```
 # HTLV:

-LTR5len=36 # Length of the LTR5 sequence, starting from the LTR to the primer end LTR3len=45 # Length of the LTR3 sequence, starting from the primer to the LTR end virus="HTLV_ATK" # Name given to the indexed viral sequence linkLen=22 # Length of the linker sequence
+LTR5len=36		# Length of the LTR5 sequence, starting from the LTR to the end of the primer LTR3len=45		# Length of the LTR3 sequence, starting from the primer start to the LTR end virus="HTLV_ATK"	# Name given to the indexed viral sequence linkLen=22		# Length of the linker sequence

 sampleName="mySample"
 r1="path/to/raw/file/r1.fastq"